Velomotion logo Velomotion small logo

 1) Alpe d'Huez 1976-1989: The "Mountain of the Dutch" is born

 The climb to Alpe d'Huez is considered by many fans of cycling "Mountain of the Dutch" known.
 However, the reason for this designation goes back a long way.
 1952 the ski station was visited for the first time in the Tour de France.
-First 1976 the peloton was once again a guest in the French village of 1.000 souls.
+First 1976 The peloton was again a guest in the French 1.000-soul village.
 Then the time of the Dutch began.
 From 1976 – 1989 eight Dutchmen entered the list of winners.
 It almost seemed as if the flat land would dominate the 21 hairpin bends.
-But this myth is long gone, since Gert-Jan Theunisse 1989 won in Alpe d'Huez, no Dutchman was allowed to celebrate here anymore.
+But this myth is long gone, since Gert-Jan Theunisse 1989 In Alpe d'Huez, no Dutchman was allowed to celebrate here.
 On the contrary: six of the next seven winners came from Italy.
-Since 1999, however, the Italians have not been able to celebrate success either.
-The increase in the "Mountain of the French" to walk.
+Since 1999 However, the Italians were no longer able to celebrate a success.
+Currently, the increase to "Mountain of the French" to walk.
 The last three editions went to Pierre Rolland, Christophe Riblon and Thibaut Pinot.

 2) Alpe d'Huez 1977: escort vehicle takes victory from mountain king Van Impe